tarrie/api/README.md

 - Initial Call to platform will include authentication about the resource being requested
 - On the platform side the authication data will be processed by the `auth` class of the platform, if crednetials autheticated (who is it?) and authorized (can they do this action?) request passed through server, and response is sent back.
 **In general since mobile is lightweight and poor internet connectivity (1) compress data so the app can download it quicky (2) multiple resources can be requested at a time, so one request to server per page (3) selectivity of the shit you want since we dont want to crash app w/ too much data**

+## Resources

+### Events
+List Events:

+#### Random Notes
+Authentication: verifying who the person says he/she is.
+This may involve checking a username/password or checking that a token is signed and not expired.
+Authentication does not say this person can access a particular resource.

+Authorization: Involves checking resources that the user is authorized to access or modify via defined roles or claims.
+For example, the authenticated user is authorized for read access to a database but not allowed to modify it.
+The same can be applied to your API.
+Maybe most users can access certain resources or endpoints, but special admin users have privileged access.

+**JWT (Json Web Tokens) **